-Research has shown that around 60% of children experience anxiety over upcoming surgery.
-Up to 25% of children will have reactions so serious that they need to be physically restrained in order to safely administer anesthetic.
+Research has shown that around 60 per cent of children experience anxiety over upcoming surgery.
+Up to 25 per cent of children will have reactions so serious that they need to be physically restrained in order to safely administer anesthetic.

 Extreme stress can also lead to negative post-surgery behaviour including nightmares, separation anxiety, temper tantrums and negative responses to future medical care.